A Complete Guide to Oslo

 Norway and Tourism

 In 2013, Lonely Planet considered a budget experience in Norway to be €120 or less a day per person, which includes accommodation, food, and travel.
 Despite the common assumption that a visit to Norway is expensive, we were determined and successful at planning a (relatively) inexpensive and impactful visit by shopping at grocery stores and markets, visiting local bars and not those in touristy areas, staying in hotels that offered traditional Norwegian breakfasts, and selecting our travel dates to reduce the cost of travel.

 Norway offers an enormous amount of sightseeing and adventure opportunities for travelers from its majestic arctic landscapes and famous fjords, to skiing, and gazing at the northern lights.
-For our five day trip we traveled to Bergen and Oslo.
-We began our trip in Bergen, a coastal city located in southwest Norway, a popular embarkment point for cruises to the famous fjords.
-From Bergen we traveled by train along one of the world’s most scenic train rides to Oslo through wintry forests and mountains.
-We ended our trip with a couple of nights in historic Oslo.
+For our five-day trip, we traveled to Bergen and Oslo.
+We began our trip in Bergen, a coastal city in southwest Norway, a popular embarkment point for cruises to the famous fjords.
+From Bergen, we traveled by train along one of the world’s most scenic train rides to Oslo through wintry forests and mountains.
+We ended our trip with two nights in historic Oslo.

 To and From the Oslo Airport

 Take the NSB train to Oslo Central Train Station for only 93 Norwegian Krone (NOK), versus 180 NOK for the faster (by only 3 minutes) Flytoget airport train.